Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 The personal Capital Gains Tax allowance (CGT allowance) for the 2022/23 tax year is £6,000.
 This is a reduction from the previous tax year (£12,300).
 It is scheduled to reduce further in the 2024/25 tax year to £3,000.

 This Capital Gains Annual Allowance is the amount of gains that an individual can make from the sale of their asset in any tax year, before being taxed.
 In certain circumstances, married couples can pool their allowances.
-For businesses and individuals, end of year tax planning is vital to ensure all available tax reliefs are utilised.
+For businesses and individuals, end-of-year tax planning is vital to ensure all available tax reliefs are utilised.

 Capital Gains advice for individuals